- How To’s

 These have also become quite a popular addition for people’s cars as it is a no-hassle non-bulky item, so you really don’t notice it until you actually need it.

 I will be honest, this is the first time I had ever seen a paracord watch.
-Usually paracord wearables are just survival bands with a compass and flint.
-This one is a watch so is 10 times better for the purpose that it serves as a modern-day usable item and not just a wearable that says “I’m ready to survive in the jungle with nothing’.
+Usually, paracord wearables are just survival bands with a compass and flint.
+This one is a multi-functional watch so is 10 times better for the purpose that it serves as a modern-day usable item and not just a wearable that says “I’m ready to survive in the jungle with nothing’.

 These BlueStraw watches are a good trend as on the top surface it looks like a normal watch with a black band (or multicolor if you prefer).
 On the underside is where the bulk of the survival gear sits.
 It has a small compass, a thermometer, whistle and it’s locking mechanism also serves as a flint fire starter.